What will happen today? Tomorrow? This year?

 We are all familiar with financial debt.

 Engineers and programmers are familiar with technical debt, which tech startups often incur in the early days when they are building fast.
-The code works fine for the moment, but it is not structured in a sound way, and ultimately as the company grows and gains more users they must spend a lot of . . .
+The code works fine for the moment, but it is not structured in a sound way, and ultimately as the company grows and gains more users they must spend a . . .

 a quick take on exclusivity clauses, differentiation, etc.